SumiSastri/nodeJs-and-server-side-javascript/node-and-mongo/README.md

     Replace `<username>` and `<password>` with the password and username you have stored in steps 8 and 9 (Save this string as well - make sure you have taken out the placeholder greater and less than signs around the username and password these are just placeholders)
 13. Should you lose your place on the MongoCloud got back to click connect,
 14. Now go back to your server to connect the local app to the db - check the mongo-and-express folder for details

+**RoboMongo**
+To visualise the data download Robot3T now called RoboMongo, Studio3T is free for 30 days, while Robot3T is free forever.
+Once downloaded you will find your Db in Robot 3T

+Go to File -> Connect... and then click on Create (this is at the top of the tool bar not at the bottom as a button do not click connect)

+- Once you click create - On the first tab (Connection) just type the name of the connection.